 Five studies, leveraging a mix of field data and laboratory experiments, test these predictions.
-Study 1 analyzes more than 1,000 real consumer reviews to examine whether less experienced buyers are more likely to use explicit endorsements.
+Study 1 analyzes over 1,000 real consumer reviews to examine whether less experienced buyers are more likely to use explicit endorsements.
 Study 2 experimentally tests the relationship between consumer knowledge and explicit endorsement, and examines the hypothesized mechanism behind this effect.
 We manipulate attention to preference heterogeneity, and investigate whether it decreases novices' use of explicit endorsements.
-Study 3 focuses on endorsement style's impact, testing how explicit endorsements affect persuasion and examining the mechanisms underlying this effect.
+Study 3 turns to endorsement style's impact, testing how explicit endorsements affect persuasion, and the mechanisms underlying this effect.
 Finally, Studies 4 and 5 use a yoked design to combine both the sender's selection (Study 4) and recipient's processing (Study 5) of explicit versus implicit endorsements.
-We test whether novices are more likely to use explicit endorsements (Study 4) and whether this, combined with novices' tendency to choose inferior products (Alba and Hutchinson
+We test whether novices are more likely to use explicit endorsements (Study 4), and whether this, combined with novices' tendency to choose inferior products (Alba and Hutchinson 1987), can lead people to be more persuaded by novices and sometimes make inferior choices (Study 5).